samcunliffe/2025-08-19-FEM-Burman/slides.md

 ## Anastasis, Jamie

-- Long-running menotring of two postdocs on best practices.
+- Long-running mentoring of two postdocs on best practices.
 - Bar set at: version control, reproducible results in Jupyter, public code for public papers.
-  - Mostly confidence-building and guidance through `git`, virtual environment workflows.
+  - Mostly confidence-building and guidance through `git` and virtual environment workflows.
   - Postdocs attended Software Carpentries.
 - A _lot_ of pausing (during the time when we were at very high capacity).